hossein1387/BARVINN/docs/design.rst

 mvuwjump
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 `mvuwjump` is the weight address jumps in loops 0-4.
-Hence, there are 5 registers all start with `mvuwjump_` but then to access specific loop, you need to append the loop number at the end (refer to :ref:`Jump Schedules` section for details on loop count).
+Hence, there are 5 registers all start with `mvuwjump_` but then to access a specific loop, you need to append the loop number at the end (refer to :ref:`Jump Schedules` section for details on loop count).
 For instance, for `loop1` one can use `mvuwjump_1`.

 .. figure:: _static/wavedrom/mvuwjump.svg
   :width: 800